earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

 For a detailed view of your docker resources, you can click on the box above to see your docker resources respectively.

-The image below showcases the number of docker compose stacks, images, containers, volumes and networks available on your machine.
+The image below showcases the number of docker compose stacks, images, containers, volumes, and networks available on your machine.

 ![Viewing the portainer dashboard.](https://imgur.com/jf5s1UX)

 Viewing the portainer dashboard.

-Right here in your dashboard, you also have the flexibility to add a docker container, delete a docker container, add a volume, delete a volume as well as docker compose stacks, images and networks without having to use a command-line interface or write code.
+Right here in your dashboard, you also have the flexibility to add a docker container, delete a docker container, add a volume, delete a volume as well as docker compose stacks, images, and networks without having to use a command-line interface or write code.

 On the right panel in your dashboard, navigate to the *containers* option **to view your docker containers.